Katia Major - VETS Partnership, Program Manager | Veterinarians Without Borders

 Katia Major

-VETS Partnership, Program Manager
+VETS Partnership, Senior Program Manager

 Katia has lived, worked, and volunteered internationally for over 20 years.
 Much of her career has focused on supporting and collaborating with volunteers, as well as developing partnerships in Canada, the UK, Africa, and Asia.
 A firm believer in open communication, Katia approaches her work with compassion, curiosity, and cultural awareness.
 Having worked with local and international NGOs, Katia believes that empowering young people and taking better care of our environment will lead to a better quality of life for everyone.